katiewimmer/wimstudy/README.md

 The format will seek to provide the user with a dashboard that will cater to the needs of a specifc studnet, their engagements, their productivity levels etc. by collecting data upon each entry.
-When opened, Wim Study will inquire as to how much time is available, which subject the user would like to tackle, how apt they are to doing challenging work and other information that might guide the studying experience.
+When opened, Wim Study will inquire as to how much time is available and which task category the user would like to tackle.
+It will then recommend a timer feature and highlight a task.
+This entry can also be opted out of by the user to allow for a fresstyle study approach.

 The dashboard will include a timer, a task list and a schedule.
 The timer can be easily manipulated, but can also be set to the user's desired intervals.
 Some recommended templates will also be provided.
 The task list